Copyright work

 Subject matter of copyright is a copyright work.

-is an original, spiritual (intellectual) creation in the literary, artistic and scientific domain, having an individual character and expressed in any manner whatsoever.
+A copyright work is an original, spiritual (intellectual) creation in the literary, artistic and scientific domain, having an individual character and expressed in any manner whatsoever.
 The way and form of expression, the type, value or purpose of a work has no significance in being qualified as a copyright work.

 For the notion of a copyright work as a basic notion of copyright law, it is essential that it concerns an original intellectual creation, or the creation of human intellectual creativity, respectively.
 Originality, in the sense of copyright law, does not require the absolute novelty, but the so-called subjective originality or the novelty in subjective sense is required.
 A work is considered to be subjectively original if the author does not imitate another work known to him.
 Furthermore, a work has to be in the literary, scientific, or artistic domain.
 In addition, it has to be pointed out that the mentioned concept has a broader meaning in the copyright law than literary works in the theory of literature or artistic works in the history of art.